6 Reasons Men Say No to Sex

 “Clinical depression is one of the biggest killers of sex drive in men,” says McKenzie.
 Men of all ages, even teenagers, may experience much lower sex drive when they’re struggling with this mood disorder.

 What you can do: “Remember that clinical depression is a physical illness and not a character weakness,” says McKenzie.
 There are plenty of online resources available to help you and your partner better understand depression and how it can affect your relationship.
-(The Centre for Addiction and Mental Health, for example, has some tips on how to cope.)
-The key here is patience, especially during treatment—while antidepressants are very effective in treating depression, they can also contribute to low sexual interest.
+The key here is patience, especially during treatment-while antidepressants are very effective in treating depression, they can also contribute to low sexual interest.
 Your partner may want to speak to a doctor, however, if he notices that treatment is severely interfering with his sex drive.

 2. His testosterone levels are low